About us

 Account Director

-Rebecca has been with All is for All since late 2020, working with Grace to build strong and lasting client relationships.
-Rebecca’s skills cover copywriting, media relations, strategy development, and presenting.
+Rebecca has been with All is for All since late 2020 - she was our first hire!
+Rebecca’s skills cover copywriting, engagement, public relations, media relations, strategy development, and speaking/presenting.
 Not only that, she’s also a Paralympic Medalist – winning bronze in the 100m backstroke in the 2016 games (despite the fact that she hates getting wet).
-Rebecca is passionate about supporting and empowering the disabled community.
+Rebecca had a full circle moment when she was seconded to the Paris Paralympic Games as part of the Media team for New Zealand.
+Rebecca is passionate about supporting and empowering the disabled community, and has a strong professional background in communications.
 She loves the fact that, with All is for All, making Aotearoa a better place to be disabled is all part of the job.

 Latifa Daud